MonsAltus/Employee-Tracker/README.md

 ![license-badge](https://shields.io/github/license/MonsAltus/Employee-Tracker)

 ## Description:
 This application is a Content Managment System for a MySQL database of employee data.
-Employtee data can be added or viewed, including their roles, departments, and salary.
+Data includes Name, title, salary, department, and manager.
+Employee data can displayed sorted alphabetically, by role, or by department.
+New employees, roles, and departments can be added.
+Existing employees' roles can be changed.

 ## Table of Contents:
 [User Story](#User-Story)<br>